ansible/ansible/docs/docsite/rst/windows_winrm.rst

 message encryption is required, set ``ansible_winrm_message_encryption=always`` in the host vars.

-A last resort is to disable the encryption check on the Windows host.
-This should only be used for developmental and debugging purposes as anything sent from Ansible can viewed by anyone on the network.
-To disable the encryption, check that the following command can be run in PowerShell:
+A last resort is to disable the encryption requirement on the Windows host.
+This should only be used for development and debugging purposes, as anything sent from Ansible can viewed by anyone on the network.
+To disable the encryption requirement, run the following from PowerShell on the target host:

 .. code-block:: powershell

     Set-Item -Path WSMan:\localhost\Service\AllowUnencrypted -Value $true

 ..
 Note:: Do not disable the encryption check unless it is
-    absolutey required.
-Doing so will leave sensitive information like credentials and secret files viewable by anyone on the network.
+    absolutely required.
+Doing so could allow sensitive information like credentials and files to be intercepted by others on the network.

 Inventory Options
 `````````````````